angular/angular/modules/angular2/docs/core/02_directives.md

 ## Viewport

 Viewport is a directive which can control instantiation of child views which are then inserted into the DOM.
-(Examples are `if` and `foreach`.)
+(Examples are `if` and `for`.)

 * Viewports can only be placed on `<template>` elements (or the short hand version which uses `<element template>` attribute.)
 * Only one viewport can be present per DOM template element.